-Horror movies are more of a money making genre than most people understand.
+Horror movies are more of a money making genre than most people realize.
 It’s always thought of as a niche thing.
 Most of the people you talk to will say that the genre just isn’t for them.
 Few people admit to loving horror in public.
-But when a new horror feature comes out, if it’s marketed well enough and generates enough buzz, everybody goes to see it.
+But when a new genre feature comes out, if it’s marketed well enough and generates enough buzz, people will turn out to see it.

-They don’t always make the box office returns of, say, The Avengers.
+They don’t always make the box office returns of a Marvel movie.
 But given the amount they’re made for and the comparative amount they gain back, horror films can sometimes strike it big.
 And everytime a horror movie does well at the box office, it’s a win for the entire genre.
-Even when you don’t necessarily like whatever it is that comes out, it’s worth supporting because it means more and more horror films will have an easier time getting made.
+Even when you don’t necessarily like whatever it is that comes out, it’s worth supporting because it means horror films will have an easier time getting made.

-Many of the features we’ll be looking at proved that, essentially, by spawning a whole slew of imitators, rip-offs and sequels, which is in a way its own sort of love letter.
+Many of the features we’ll be looking at proved that, essentially, by spawning a whole slew of imitators, rip-offs and sequels.

 Freddy vs. Jason

-Friday the 13th was built on box office success.
-It was made cheaply and quickly, only really put together because Sean Cunningham felt he needed to make a horror piece to keep the lights on because they always made their money back.
+The Friday the 13th franchise is built on box office success.
+The oriignal film was made cheaply and quickly, only really put together because Sean Cunningham felt he needed to make a horror piece to keep the lights on.
 Nobody expected it to be the massive success that it was.
 One of the first independent films to gain an immediate nationwide release, Friday the 13th was a colossal hit.

 For a long time, Halloween was the highest grossing independent film of all time.
 It didn’t make any money in its first two weeks of release, so everyone kind of moved on, assuming it had been a dud.
 But after those first few weeks, word of mouth had generated and it started making money.
 And then it kept making money.
 All of a sudden, Halloween had turned from a presumed flop into a huge box office success.